 Also bring your vehicle to the mechanic when you need an oil change or another basic service.
 A mechanic might charge a little more for this service than a quick-oil-change place would, but this gives your mechanic an additional opportunity to give your vehicle a once-over.

-Choosing a mechanic: It’s a good sign if a mechanic has been in the community for many years…has a relatively clean shop…has a friendly, helpful employee behind the counter…and is AAA-approved (AAA.com/approved-auto-repair) and/or ASE certified (ASE.com, select “Car Owners,” then “Find an ASE Blue Seal Facility Near You”).
+Choosing a mechanic: It’s a good sign if a mechanic has been in the community for many years…has a relatively clean shop…has a friendly, helpful employee behind the counter…and is AAA-approved (AAA.com/approved-autorepair) and/or ASE certified (ASE.com, put “Car Owners” in the search window, then click on “Find a Repair Shop”).
 Dealerships usually have high-quality mechanics, but they tend to charge a lot if the vehicle is no longer under warranty.